top of page

 Winning the Game

-If a player closes all numbers but is behind in points, they must continue to score on the opponent's open numbers until they surpass the opponent's score.
+If you close all your numbers but are behind in points, the game continues.
+You must score on your opponent’s unclosed numbers until you take the lead.

 Strategy Tips for Cricket Darts: How to Improve Your Game